nferruzzi/moon/README.md

 r.Handle("/api", middlewares.Then(handler))
 ```

-Inside an handler you can advance the chain by calling
+Inside a middleware you can advance the chain by calling

 ```